XamB2836/nummax-app-v2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Data

+All predefined case sizes and LED module definitions can be found in the `src/data/` directory.
+Indoor and outdoor lists are separated to keep layouts organized.
+Indoor cases are split between `standard` and `cut` sizes.
+These JSON files are imported by the layout engines so updates are automatically reflected in the app.